alanindra/spotify_extended_data_pipeline/README.md

 # [WIP] Spotify Data Pipeline

-Create master table for your Spotify extended stream data and update it every time you retrieved your latest Spotify extended stream data, so you can explore your streaming history without having to wait for the end of year :)
+Create and transform tables from your recent Spotify extended stream data, so you can explore your streaming history without having to wait for the end of year :)

 ## Getting started